Identify criteria for consistent evaluation

 - Professional affiliations

-- Veteran status: Eligible veterans status must be taken into consideration, consistent with state and institutional policy, where the applicant meets the minimum/ required qualifications for the position.
+- Veteran status: Eligible veteran status must be considered, consistent with state and institutional policy, when the applicant meets the minimum/required qualifications for the position.
 See details in the Veteran's Preference Guidelines.

-Throughout the search, the chair and support should make sure to retain documentation containing:
+Throughout the search, the chair and support team should ensure that documentation is retained containing:

-Ensure all documents that are retained contain factual job related information; not opinions or preferences of the committee which are not rooted in fact.
+Ensure all documents retained contain factual, job-related information, not opinions or preferences of the committee that are not grounded in fact.

-To ensure that applicants are evaluated with diversity in mind, remember to be open minded about:
+To ensure that applicants are evaluated fairly, remember to be open-minded about:

 - Interruptions in degree programs or work careers